Xenophobia in the United States: Trump administration

 Immigration policy, including illegal immigration to the United States, was a signature issue of President Donald Trump's presidential campaign, and his proposed reforms and remarks about this issue generated much publicity.
 Trump has repeatedly said that illegal immigrants are criminals.
 Critics have argued that there is an increasing amount of evidence that immigration does not correlate with higher crime rates.

-A hallmark promise of his campaign was the Trump wall, a much expanded barrier on the United States–Mexico border and to force Mexico to pay for the wall.
+A hallmark promise of his campaign was the construction of much expanded Mexico–United States border wall on the United States–Mexico border and to force Mexico to pay for the wall.
 Trump has also expressed support for a variety of "limits on legal immigration and guest-worker visas", including a pause on granting green cards, which Trump says will lower immigration levels to historical averages.

 As president, Trump imposed a travel ban that prohibited issuing visas to citizens of seven largely-Muslim countries expanded to thirteen in 2020.
 In response to legal challenges he revised the ban twice, with his third version being upheld by the Supreme Court in June 2018.

 He attempted to end the Deferred Action for Childhood Arrivals program, but a legal injunction has allowed the policy to continue while the matter is the subject of legal challenge.
 He imposed a "zero tolerance" policy to require the arrest of anyone caught illegally crossing the border, which resulted in separating children from their families.

 On January 30, 2018, Trump outlined his administration's four pillars for immigration reform: (1) a path to citizenship for DREAMers; (2) increased border security funding; (3) ending the diversity visa lottery; and (4) restrictions on family-based immigration.

 Trump's position was strongly supported by conservative voters.
 Studies found the higher voters' xenophobia was, the higher was their support for political violence.